hindjanati/Backup-MySQL/README.md

 | `nbr_fichiers` | Number of backups to keep | integer | `5` |
 | `nom_fichier` | File name prefix for backup | string | `backup` |

+To send an email from PHP .
+The solution is here :  https://github.com/PHPMailer/PHPMailer/